TanStack/table/docs/guide/sorting.md

 }
 ```

+> Note: The comparison function does not need to take whether or not the column is in descending or ascending order into account.
+The row models will take of that logic. `sortingFn` functions only need to provide a consistent comparison.

 Every sorting function receives 2 rows and a column ID and are expected to compare the two rows using the column ID to return `-1`, `0`, or `1` in ascending order.
 Here's a cheat sheet:

 | Return | Ascending Order |